pivotal/docs-tap/opting-out-telemetry.hbs.md

 decision regarding the Pendo telemetry is available both on an organizational level and at an individual user level.

-This topic describes how to opt out of the VMware Customer Experience Improvement Program (CEIP) and out of Pendo telemetry on an organizational level.
 When you install Tanzu Application Platform, both standard CEIP and Pendo telemetry are turned on by default.
 If you opt out of standard CEIP telemetry collection, VMware cannot offer you proactive support and the other benefits that accompany participation in the CEIP.

 ## <a id="turn-off"></a> Turn off standard CEIP telemetry collection